 A sprawling riverside restaurant with Japanese food and cocktails.

-If you've ever visited the Japanese capital's izakaya and music bars, you'll be well prepared for Yoko Dining.
-Think tunes spun on vinyl, an upbeat vibe and a retro-yet-futuristic feel both in the downstairs restaurant and on Yoko's mezzanine level.
-The upper space also features a hidden bar and a dining space.
-Decor-wise, renowned interior architect George Livissianis has jazzed up the heritage building's original timber framework with bursts of yellow, concrete fixtures and blonde wood, plus an interesting lighting design, all while keeping to a box-style structure.
+If you've ever visited Tokyo and spent time exploring the city's izakaya and music bars, you'll be well prepared for Yoko Dining.
+Think tunes spun on vinyl, buzzing energy and a retro-futuristic feel both in the downstairs restaurant and on the mezzanine level.

-As for drinks, prepare to sip your way through yuzu slushies, vodka-splashed iced teas, ten different types of sake, and a range of umeshu (plum wine), yuzushu (yuzu liqueur) and shochu.
+The drinks list at Yoko is just as promising as the food.
+Prepare to sip your way through a series of Japanese-inspired cocktails, ten different types of sake, and a range of umeshu, yuzushu (yuzu liqueur) and shochu.
 Japanese whiskeys, Japanese and Australian beers, and sodas with optional booze are also available — as is wine on tap and in bottles from a 100-strong list.